linmeishang/SurrogateNN/README.md

 # SurrogateNN

+This github repository shares the data and codes used for developing and evaluating Neural Network surrogates for a detailed farm model FarmDyn (https://github.com/FarmDyn).

+Hardware required: CPU, GPU

+Software required: python, GAMS (General AlgebraicModeling System)

+Program language: python

+Data format: gdx file, pandas dataframe, parquet file

+Data size: 346 MB

+Size of trained models: 352 KB - 865 MB

+Format of trained models: .h5 (keras)

+First year available: 2022

 Contact information: Linmei Shang, Institute for Food and Resource Economics (ILR), University of Bonn, Nußallee 21, 53115 Bonn, Germany (E-mail address: linmei.shang@ilr.uni-bonn.de)

-Program language: python, GAMS (General AlgebraicModeling System)

-Data format: gdx file

-Dats size: 8.32 GB

 This repository contains 5 folders.
 Their functions are decribed below.

 ## 1. DataCollection
-This folder contains the raw data generated from the farm-level model FarmDyn (https://github.com/FarmDyn).
+This folder contains the raw data generated from the farm-level model .
 These data was generated at different times and stored each time in a seperated folder.
 In each folder, there are many gdx files.
 Each gdx file is a farm draw.

 The file "read_gdx.py" reads the gdx files in each folder and stores the data of each folder in a parquet file.